 Learners complete supported work experience placements.
-This means that placements are not shadowed, but that the DCU Ability team is available at all times during placement hours if required.
+This means that placements are not shadowed, but that the DCU Ability team is available during placement hours if required.
 Learners are supported by the DCU Ability team in a variety of ways during this period.